viebel/blog.klipse.tech/_posts/2019-05-10-java-is-confusing-clojure-is-simple.md

 }
 ~~~

 When we deal with numbers, the code is really easy to grasp: it is clear to every Java learner that `yourNumber += 10` modifies `yourNumber` but not `myNumber`.
-And similary, the `add5` methods doesn't modify `theirNumber`.
+And similarly, the `add5` method doesn't modify `theirNumber`.

 The reason is that numbers are values and therefore they never change.